 *Note: Feel free to sub parsley for the cilantro.

 Yes!
 Wrap the uncooked patties in plastic wrap, then place them in a zip top freezer bag.
 To cook later, thaw the patty (in the fridge or microwave) and cook in a skillet like above.
 Eat within six months of freezing.

+We demonstrate how to make Black Bean Burgers in this Cooking Matters at Home virtual class video.
 Try it yourself and tell us about it in the comments!